null31/geoip-http-rust/README.md

-This repo was migrated to GitLab.
+This repo has been migrated to GitLab.

 https://gitlab.com/null31/geoip-http-rust